wh1100717/PolySpider/README.md

 [PolySpider] - New Android Crawler
 ==========
-Python(v2.7) and Scrapy(v0.20.2) are used in this project, which mainly focus on grabing data from Android Markets, meanwhile, it is designed for android app synchronizing and categorizing.
+Python(v2.7) and Scrapy(v0.20.2) are used in this project, which is mainly designed for Android app synchronizing and categorizing by focusing on grabing data from Android Markets.

 ## Requirements
 *	[Python] v2.7+